Congregation B'nai Israel (Pittsburgh)

-Congregation B'nai Israel is a former synagogue located at 327 North Negley Avenue in the Garfield neighborhood of Pittsburgh, Pennsylvania.
+Congregation B'nai Israel is a former synagogue located at 327 North Negley Avenue in the Garfield neighborhood of Pittsburgh, Pennsylvania, in the United States.
 It was built in 1923 and was added to the List of Pittsburgh History and Landmarks Foundation Historic Landmarks in 1979.

 The synagogue closed in 1995 and the building was later used by the Urban League of Greater Pittsburgh Charter School.
 In 2021, ground was broken on a new project which will convert the building into apartments.